 Let’s put Benjamin Franklin’s comment on the American Constitution into practice:

-6 things happy people do every day
+6 things happy people do every day (backed by science)

 1. Nurture exceptional relationships